-Project for closure of cycle of Central Térmica Ezeiza (CTE)
+Project for closure of cycle Ezeiza

 One of the awarded projects under EES Resolution No. 926 - E/2017 was the closure of the combined cycle of CTE TG01, TG02, and TG03 units.
 The project related to this bidding process consists in i) the installation of a fourth Siemens SGT-800 gas turbine of 54 MW (TG04), with the commercial authorization in the WEM obtained on December 8, 2023; and ii) the conversion into combined cycle of the four gas turbines, with the commercial authorization in the WEM obtained on April 17, 2024.